PlaintextGroup/oss-virtual-incubator/PROPOSAL-TEMPLATE.md

 1. Fork this repo and make a copy of [PROPOSAL-TEMPLATE.md](PROPOSAL-TEMPLATE.md).
 Write up your proposal in the `proposals` directory, then [make a pull request](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) to this repository.
 2. If you'd rather just use a form, [fill out this form][form].
 Unless you tell us otherwise, we will copy over your proposal to this GitHub repository.

+Please remove this header comment once you submit a proposal (so the markdown preview shows up properly).

 -->

 ### Title